 Australian Government contribution is capped at $25 million and is provided on the basis of a NSW Government contribution of $25 million.
 The remaining funding is being met by the Queanbeyan-Palerang Regional Council.

-Construction on the project commenced late 2017 and is expected to be completed in mid 2020.
+Construction on the project commenced late 2017 and was completed and open to traffic in July 2020.

 Disclaimer: The material contained in this site is made available